dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The id refers to the if of the user.
 Only one user can be assigned to an event at a time.

+User assignment must be enabled in the program stage before users can be assigned to events.
 #### Getting events

 <!--DHIS2-SECTION-ID:webapi_getting_events-->